Annie can be contacted through Playwrights' Studio

 Annie is an Edinburgh-based, Kerala-born, award-winning writer, theatre maker and occasional filmmaker.

 She was awarded the Scottish Book Trust's Ignite Fellowship in 2019, to develop a screenplay based on her solo show Home is Not the Place, and the Inspiring Scotland Bursary in 2016 (Saltire Society/Scottish Book Trust).

 '...an autobiographical, poignant and beautiful account of lineage, identity and what makes home, home'.
 EDINBURGH GUIDE on Home is Not the Place

 Other recent productions include Twa, a collaboration with visual artist Flore Gardner; and her solo show The Bridge, which toured Scotland and to the Nehru Centre London in 2015.
 She is currently developing two new scripts, with an eye on however theatre may be presented in the near future.

 '...the toying of language from George is a masterclass in the spoken word...'
 THE REVIEWS HUB on Home is Not the Place

-She directed the critically acclaimed storytelling theatre piece I Knew A Man Called Livingstone for Toto Tales at the National Library of Scotland, Edinburgh Fringe 2013, Storymoja Hay Festival Nairobi Kenya and Scottish International Storytelling Festival.
+As a director, Annie directed the critically acclaimed I Knew A Man Called Livingstone at National Library of Scotland Edinburgh Fringe, Scottish International Storytelling Festival and Storymoja Hay Festival Nairobi Kenya; and Nzinga: Warrior Queen (both by Mara Menzies).